 This section might give you some basis to analyse why things went wrong, but you shouldn’t use non-primitives as arguments for operators, it’s unpredictable (and a potential security issue!).

-1. If none of the three methods are defined in the object (the best case), then using the object in one operator is always a TypeError;
+- If none of the three methods are defined in the object (the best case), then using the object in one operator is always a

-2. If only @@toPrimitive is defined, then it’ll get called on newer JavaScript VMs, but older JavaScript VMs will throw a TypeError.
+.
 Symbols were introduced in ES2015.
-Relying on this is only okay if you know where your code will run;
+Relying on this is only okay if you know where your code will run; - If only

-3. If only .toString() or .valueOf() are defined, then that one method will always get called.
-This is predictable, but you won’t know in which context the value is going to be used;
+are defined, then that one method will always get called.
+This is predictable, but you won’t know in which context the value is going to be used; - If both

 You might think that you’d be able to avoid this by just not implementing any of these three methods in your objects.
 But there are a few problems with this: